-- Brigade siren (short) – a short, 90-second siren will indicate CFA Brigade members are responding to an emergency incident nearby
+- Community Alert Sirens (short) – a short, 90-second siren will indicate CFA Brigade members are responding to an emergency incident nearby

-- Brigade siren (extended) – a prolonged, 5-minute siren will indicate that a current emergency has been identified in the local area and people should seek further information about a potential threat
+- Community Alert Sirens (extended) – a prolonged, 5-minute siren will indicate that a current emergency has been identified in the local area and people should seek further information about a potential threat

 Community sirens are used as part of Victoria’s warning system for all hazards – including flood, fire and storm.